 Contrary to popular belief, you can be sued for any loss your client (or their solicitor) thinks is your fault.
 Limiting your liability by contract makes little difference.
 If a court deems you’re liable for more, you’ll have to pay it.

 If your work is part of a larger project and your client alleges that your mistake has delayed or disrupted that too, they’ll sue you for their total loss.
-It’s worth bearing in mind that many projects, particularly those involving HR, IT or construction, can cost millions of pounds.
+It’s worth bearing in mind that many projects, particularly those involving HR, IT or construction, can cost £millions.

 So there we go.
-Choosing your level of cover isn't an exact science but we hope we've helped a little.
+Choosing your professional indemnity insurance level of cover isn't an exact science but we hope we've helped a little.

 If you’re still not sure what's right for you, we recommend talking to a specialist before you buy.
-We’re here to help if you need us.
-And here's more about how to work out your level of cover.
+We’re here to help if you need us - just call 0345 333 5391.

-But, if you’re clear on what you need, getting your quote is the easy bit.
-Just click here and away you go.claimsinsurance explainedmanaging risk
+Or, if you’re already clear about what you need, getting your quote is the easy bit.
+Click here and away you go.